 - When parents react in a way that creates tension, anger or hurt feelings, the next step is to reconcile and work to do better.

-This list is not all-inclusive, and some techniques described may not be suitable for children of a particular age or temperament.
-Please contact an API Leader near you for more information on these tools.
+This list is not all-inclusive, and some items may not be suitable for children of a particular age or temperament.
+Please contact a Parent Group Leader near you for more information.